 Invasive species threaten our native biodiversity, can cause havoc on the recreational value of an area and have negative economic consequences for local industries.
 They cost Europe around €10 billion annually.
-The total monetary impact for Ireland is not yet known.
+The total monetary impact for Ireland is not known.
+The Council is working to control Japanese knotweed and himalyan balsam (Camcor River catchment).
+Giant hogweed is not recorded in Offaly.
+There are two known and monitored locations of gunnera.

 Japanese Knotweed in Offaly

 Japanese knotweed is growing in Offaly - but hopefully with awareness and treatment it can be contained and minimised.
-Since 2009, records of all known locations have been collated by the Heritage Office and all relevant sections of the County Council have been made aware of the issues involved, particular the spread of Japanese knotweed by hedge and verge cutting and movement of soil.
-Since 2014, all known sites of public lands have been treated.
-This is an annual programme of spraying.
+Since 2009, records of all known locations have been collated and all relevant sections of the County Council have been made aware of the issues involved, particular the spread of Japanese knotweed by hedge and verge cutting and movement of soil.
+Since 2014, all known sites of public lands have been treated on an annual basis.
+Where practical owners of private sites have been notified if they have knotweed growing on their property.

 This menacing plant, introduced to Irish gardens in the 19th century as an exotic, has become one of Ireland’s 10 Most Unwanted Invasive Aliens.
 Able to grow a meter in less than a month, Japanese Knotweed can push through concrete and tarmac.
-Meanwhile, its roots can spread 7 metres wide and 5 metres deep.
+Meanwhile, its roots can spread 7 metres wide and 5 metres deep depending on the soil structure.
 In no time at all, Japanese knotweed can create an impenetrable thicket 3m high.

 Its unusually deep leaf litter smothers rival plants and wipes out native species.
 But even when it isn’t visible above ground, Japanese knotweed can lie dormant, but very much alive, below ground for up to a decade.
-Years after projects have taken place to remove Japanese Knotweed, it is not defeated.
-Because it lies dormant underground hibernating, every year the area must be scoured for re-growth.
+Years after projects have taken place to remove Japanese Knotweed, it is not defeated, because it lies dormant underground hibernating and every year the area must be scoured for re-growth.
 Unless the plant is constantly monitored, the area will be covered in knotweed again in a number of years.

 What does it look like?

-In the summer Japanese Knotweed can reach three meters in height.
+In the summer Japanese Knotweed can reach over three meters in height.
 It has green sheild shaped leaves and spikes of small, creamy white flowers in September.
-In the autumn it sheds its leaves and becomes an unattractive stand of dead, brown, hollow stalks that rot over the winter.
+In the autumn it sheds its leaves and becomes an unattractive stand of dead, brown, hollow stalks.
 In the spring, little dark red shoots like dragons’ tails emerge.
 Growing up to 4 centimetres a day, they quickly form bamboo-like stems which sprout green leaves.
 Its roots are dark brown with a bright-orange inside which can snap easily, like a carrot.

 Why is it a problem?